powerhouse-industries/checkmq/README.md

 ## Bower

 If you're using Bower to manage your front-end dependencies you can include this plugin as a component.
-Include "checkmq": "1.1.1" in your bower.json file and run bower install.
+Include "checkmq": "1.2.0" in your bower.json file and run `bower install`.

+## NPM
+If you're using NPM to manage your dependencies you can include this plugin as a module.
+Just run `npm install checkmq`.

 ## Browser support